-Regional partners with Lafayette County are working to link consumers with local food producers to build on the proximity of opportunities (see figure to bottom right).
+Regional partners with Lafayette County are working to link consumers with local food producers to build on the proximity of opportunities (see figure at right).
 Lafayette County is well-positioned to take advantage of this movement as an economic, farmland preservation, and community health initiative.
 The rise of the organic and local food market, in particular, has sparked renewed vigor and interest in agriculture.
-Such farms produce higher-value products and fit into areas with steeper slopes or rolling hills, such as those found in Lafayette County.
-The AEA and surrounding region would take advantage of the expanding meat, cheese, and other potential markets based on the volume of raw materials already produced in the area, existing outlets that would be expanded with possible new outlets.
+Such farms produce highervalue products and fit into areas with steeper slopes or rolling hills, such as those found in Lafayette County.
+The outlets.
 With its proximity to 12 million people in the Chicago-Milwaukee megacity food market, as well as the tri state area, the Pecatonica River region provides an emerging opportunity to enhance regional food consumption of locally produced and processed foods.
-The "Slow Food" way of preparing food (using local ingredients, making dishes from scratch, and focusing on providing nourishing, healthy food) is a way that smallscale farms, and producers and restaurateurs are using to get their products into niche markets.
+The "Slow Food" way of preparing food (using local ingredients, making dishes from scratch, and focusing on providing nourishing, healthy food) is a way that small-scale farms, and producers and restaurateurs are using to get their products into niche markets.
 Local outlets such as farmers markets, community supported agriculture operations, schools, hospitals, and other local institutions, restaurants, and groceries which in turn enhance local tourism and jobs.